Updated: May 12th, 2022

 Not all CPAP devices offer a built-in or add-on humidifier, but this is an important accessory that should be considered by anyone looking for the most comfortable experience possible.
 When you’re starting out with CPAP therapy, you may not think you need a humidifier.
 In fact, the first couple of times I used my machine, I didn’t put water in it.
 Boy, was I surprised when I first used the humidifier.

 I found that I didn’t get a severely dry mouth from using my machine, and the difference was as dramatic as light and dark.
 I soon learned that the humidifier keeps nasal passages and your mouth from drying out during CPAP use.
-Humidifiers also help lower the chance of:
+Humidifiers also help lower the chance of bloody noses, nasal infections, or other more common CPAP side effects.

 A humidification unit that disconnects from the main CPAP machine comes in handy when traveling, as the user then has the option of leaving the often-bulky humidifier section home for a night or two.
 For me, humidification is a must-have when using a CPAP machine.